WebThingsIO/thing-url-adapter/README.md

    * Remove the downloaded version of the webthings adapter.
    * Clone this project into the .mozilla-iot/addons directory.
    * run npm install in the thing-url-adapter directory.
+   * start gateway, go to addons and ensure plugin is enabled.
    * Create the jwt_auth.json in .mozilla-iot/config.
    * Gateway will need to be restarted when jwts  are added.
    * Create jwt with code similar to [this](https://github.com/m2ag-labs/m2ag-thing/blob/master/api/helpers/auth.py)